 2. Short on Ideas: It’s a common problem, specifically in complex projects where you need to arrive with some fresh ideas.
 On the other hand, sometimes testers get exhausted that they fail to decide what needs to be tested next?
 This situation is often stated as ‘tester’s block syndrome’ where a tester is not able to discover new defects and bugs.

 Way out: Testers can try carrying out pair testing to generate new ideas.
 Moreover, Brute Cause Analysis (BCA) also ascertains to be helpful where one can identify the areas where this bug can appear and the other can take a bug.
-Tester can also think of something divergently.
+The tester can also think of something divergently.

 3. Unconfident after Identifying a Bug: A bug can puzzle a tester with something wrong that he might have done while testing a project.
 One can think the other way and fails to get the bug noted under his/her name if he/she is not confident enough.